 The successful candidate has demonstrated exceptional attention to detail, capacity to create and maintain order, and strong verbal and written communication skills.
 Outstanding project management skills and the ability to build and maintain relationships with internal and external partners are essential to overall success and effectiveness in this position.
 The Landbank Associate must appreciate the nuance, diversity, challenges, and opportunities that the varied stakeholder partners and communities in Hamilton County bring.

-- Assist with monitoring the Post-Closing Compliance of properties sold by the Landbank to third parties including: staying in constant communication with purchasers about their redevelopment progress, coordinating routine site visits with purchaser and/or Port Facilities Manager as needed, coordinating with other Port staff to check on permits for construction, and communicating with code enforcement officials from various jurisdictions on progress details as needed.
+- Assist with monitoring the Post-Closing Compliance of properties sold by the Landbank to third parties including: ongoing communication with purchasers about their redevelopment progress, coordinating routine site visits with purchaser as needed and communicating with local code enforcement officials on progress details as needed.

-- Partner with government agencies and municipalities on projects to ensure timely approval of all zoning changes, permits, and other compliance requirements.
+- Partner with government agencies and municipalities on projects to ensure timely approval of all grant applications, zoning changes, permits, and other compliance requirements.

 Experience, Skills, and Education

-- Bachelor’s degree in Real Estate, Urban Planning, Business Administration, Urban Sustainability or other relevant fields; Masters or secondary degree optional;
+- Bachelor’s degree or equivalent experience in Real Estate, Urban Planning, Construction, Business Administration, Architecture or other relevant fields; Masters or secondary degree optional;

-- Minimum of 1-3 years of direct or related experience in real estate development, land reutilization, or community development, including basic knowledge of civic functions and basic landbank best practices; more experienced candidates are welcome to apply;
+- Minimum of 1-3 years of direct or related experience in real estate development, land reutilization, community development, or construction including basic knowledge of civic functions;

 - Demonstrated ability to build effective working relationships with people of diverse social, economic, and racial/ethnic backgrounds;